Moscone Center: Facilities

 A large solar electricity system was installed on the roof of the center in March 2004 by PowerLight Corporation.
 The installation of this system marked San Francisco's first major step towards obtaining all municipal energy from pollution-free sources.
 With the 60000 sqft solar array (675 kW capacity) in place, San Francisco boasts one of the largest city-owned solar installations in the country.
 The electricity generated by the solar system, combined with savings from energy efficiency measures, delivers the equivalent energy to power approximately 8,500 homes.

 The location of the complex in the South of Market area provides easy access to downtown San Francisco's many hotels and restaurants, as well as major transportation systems.
-The center is two blocks away from the Powell Street station, which is served by both BART and Muni Metro.
-When complete, the Yerba Buena/Moscone station will also bring Muni Metro service to the southwestern corner of the convention center complex and provide connectivity with Caltrain.
-An Amtrak Thruway Motorcoach stop at Moscone Center (station code SFM) also transports riders to the Emeryville Amtrak station along the Capitol Corridor line.
+The Yerba Buena/Moscone station, in the southwestern corner of the convention center complex, provides access to the Muni Metro, which connects to Caltrain.
+The center is also two blocks away from the Powell Street station, which is served by both BART and the Metro.

 Labor organizations supported the construction of the center, and were granted full labor jurisdiction.
 All labor in the Convention Center is performed by I.A.T.S.E.
 Local 16 Stagehands, Sign and Display Workers Local #510, Brotherhood of Teamsters local #65, IBEW Local #6, Security I.A.T.S.E.
 Local #B-18, Communications Workers of America, and the Hotel & Restaurant Workers Local #2.
 IUOE Local #39 provides Engineering Services.

 Projection Presentation Technology is the on-site rental service.